edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 <br>

-The primary benefits of a global secondary index is that you can have a completely different partition key to the original table and you do not have to define a range key if you do not want to.
+The primary benefits of a global secondary index are that you can have a completely different partition key to the original table and you do not have to define a range key if you do not want to.
 You can define them long after you have created a table and delete them at any time.

 The downside to them is that global secondary indexes use more resources than local ones, and cost a bit more (but still far less than full table scans).
 You can only retrieve the columns defined in the global secondary index and cannot ask for columns from the main table like you can with a local secondary index.
 They are also **only** eventually consistent, meaning you can not guarantee data you retrieve is completely up to date.
 [Just Eat have a good article on how to use them effectively.](https://tech.just-eat.com/2014/03/19/using-dynamodb-global-secondary-indexes/)